martinhnatko/hnatkosim/README.md

 ## Contributing

-Contributions are welcome!
-Whether you want to add new features, fix bugs, or improve documentation, feel free to open an issue or submit a pull request.
+Contributions are welcome.
+Whether you want to add new features or fix bugs, feel free to open an issue or submit a pull request.

 This project is licensed under the **GNU General Public License v3 (GPLv3)**.
 See the [LICENSE](./LICENSE) file for details.